 After you see the Provision success message on the upper right corner of the Composer screen, the provisioning process is completed.
 Go to your Azure portal to see the new resources created.

-Follow the instructions covered in the publish section to deploy your bot.
+Follow the instructions covered in the publish your bot section to deploy your bot.

 Import existing Azure resources

 Select Import existing resources.
 Read the instructions on the right side of the screen and select Next.